-A new study reveals that solar power in China is cheaper than electricity provided by the national utility in many cities, and also competes with that of coal in 75 cities.
+A new study reveals that solar energy in China is cheaper than utility-provided electricity in many cities, and even competes with coal in 75 cities.

-This is not a few cases: there are 344 cities in China where solar energy costs less than the grid rigorous research published in Nature Energy, and according to its authors, it should act as a stimulus for greater investments in renewable energy.
+This is not a few cases: There are 344 cities in China where solar energy costs less than grid energy. rigorous research published in Nature Energy, and according to its authors, it should act as a stimulus for greater investments in renewable energy.

 China has indeed made great strides in developing solar projects, and the effort seems immense in the wider field of renewables.
 In the 2017-2020 three-year period only, the Celestial Empire will end up spending something like 370 billion euros on energy from sun, water and wind.

-The first author of the study, Jinyue Yan of the Royal Institute of Technology in Stockholm, Sweden, is an expert in Chinese economic activities.
-He did not stop at comparing the costs of the national electricity grid, but wanted to evaluate whether solar power in China could undermine the first enemy of the environment, coal.
+The first author of the study, Jinyue Yan from the Royal Institute of Technology in Stockholm, Sweden, is an expert on Chinese economic activities.
+He did not stop at the comparison with the costs of the national electricity grid, but wanted to evaluate whether solar energy in China could undermine the first enemy of the environment, coal.

-With a certain amount of surprise, he discovered that in 22% of cases Chinese energy produced by the sun is already cheaper than coal.
+With a certain amount of surprise he therefore discovered that in 22% of cases Chinese energy produced by the sun is already cheaper than coal.

-There is still a lot to do on Chinese coal, however.
+There's still a lot to do on Chinese coal, though.
 According to Reuters China still depends on coal for 59% of its needs, it is an exorbitant percentage.

 The researchers therefore see a highly renewable future for China.
-"The government will favor the acceleration of the solar phenomenon," the study continues, "because it mitigates air pollution and positions the nation at the top of the leaders in renewables.
-Massive adoption in both the commercial and civil sectors will drive the drop in prices around the planet thanks to the economy of scale."
+“The government will encourage the acceleration of the solar phenomenon,” the study continues, “because it mitigates air pollution and places the nation at the top of the leaders in renewables.
+Massive adoption in both the commercial and civil sectors will drive price declines across the planet thanks to the economy of scale.”

 To infinity and beyond